NuSDaS Interface Reference Manual

 That is the default; it is safer, but slower.

-, the END record is written
+If value is N_OFF, the END record is written

 only when the data file is closed.